foundry-vtt-community/wiki.js/basics/world-scripts.md

 6. Note that you are only adding *one line* to this file — the `"esmodules"` line — the other lines in the example above should already be there, and should not be added again.
 7. Make sure you have included the `.js` extension on your file; it should look like this: `"esmodules": ["my-script.js"],` (note the comma is also required at the end of the line, unless you've added this as the very last key in the JSON file).
 8. Save and close `world.json`.
 9. Launch Foundry, and launch your world.
 You must always make sure your world is not running while making changes to its `world.json` file.
+If your world doesn't show up in Setup, you have a syntax error in your `world.json` file — double-check that you aren't missing any punctuation, to start.
+The Warnings screen in Setup might help you find what's wrong, too.

 ## Examples